migotom/mt-bulk/README.md

 # mt-bulk

-MT-bulk asynchronously and parallel sends defined commands or jobs using Mikrotik SSL API or SSH to list of devices provided by command line, loaded from file or database.
+MT-bulk is a toolset to help manage multiple Mikrotik/RouterOS devices by sending predefined or custom commands using Mikrotik SSL API, SSH and SFTP.

 Version 2.x introduces a major breaking changes, please read [Version 2 breaking changes](#Version-2-breaking-changes) section of this readme before upgrading.

+MT-bulk toolset contains two tools:

+## Mt-bulk

+CLI tool that process devices list and commands provided by command line arguments, loaded from file or external SQL database.
+Commands are distributed to several internal workers and processed parallel.

+### MT-bulk REST API gateway

+REST API daemon that process HTTPS POST requests with specified pair of commands and hosts to asynchronously execute on.

 ## Options

+### MT-bulk

 ```
 MT-bulk.